alexgerdes/ask2elle/docs/Loads.md

                                 -- ^ (final flags, output filename, interface) -- this hsc_env is longer the one we generated at depanalE, it has dflags modified in runPipeline -- env is what we defined in line 203
 -- runPipeline' anyHsc hsc_env env path_to_file Nothing []
 runPipeline' start_phase hsc_env env input_fn
              maybe_loc foreign_os
   = do
   -- Execute the pipeline...
   let state = PipeState{ hsc_env, maybe_loc, foreign_os = foreign_os, iface = Nothing}
-  (pipe_state, fp) <- evalP (pipeLoop start_phase input_fn) env state
-  return (pipeStateDynFlags pipe_state, fp, pipeStateModIface pipe_state)
+  -- pipe_state is the same as state, as pipeLoop does nothing (pipe_state, fp) <- evalP (pipeLoop start_phase input_fn) env state -- (the flags we setted in the first place, path_to_file, Nothing) return (pipeStateDynFlags pipe_state, fp, pipeStateModIface pipe_state)
 ```